TinosNitso/VanityTXID-Plugin/README.md

 A fundamental issue is that 0-conf doesn't apply to the TXID itself.
 The payment amount can't be changed, but the TXID & message can change before confirmation.
 If it ever fails, the contract can be improved, or else mining pools can mine the vanity TXID directly in return for a confidential fee. eg a new version can include simple nonce checksum/s, s.t. miners can't easily deduce a vanity contract is being used.
 A "smarter" contract could also sign 0-conf message using OP_CHECKDATASIG.

 VanityTXID.cpp & VanityTXID.rc are compiled together using -O3 -s -march=corei7 g++.exe compiler flags.
 Same for VanityP2SH.
 All .dll libraries are extracted from 'codeblocks-20.03mingw-nosetup.zip' & 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
 Linux compiling doesn't use Icon.rc, and requires linking pthread library (-lpthread) in Code::Blocks ('sudo apt install codeblocks').
-In macOS don't use Code::Blocks, instead enter 'g++ -std=c++17 -O3 ./VanityTXID.cpp' into terminal. macOS will download & install g++ if needed.
+In macOS don't use Code::Blocks.
+Instead copy paste src to home folder, then Open Terminal.app, enter 'cd src', then 'g++ -std=c++17 -O3 ./VanityTXID.cpp'. macOS will download & install g++ if needed.
 Then rename the resulting 'a.out' to 'VanityTXID-Plugin' and it's ready to go inside the zip if you want to check your own build's hash rate.
 Same for VanityP2SH.

 Windows project files with working example parameters are included, so others can build & run immediately.
 There's a serious issue when it comes to deterministic builds which are verifiably identical to the source code.
 Checksums change with every build, whereas the exact number of Bytes stays the same, e.g. 86,528 bytes.